philipcwhite/Monitoring/README.md

 ## Updates

+09/24/2018 - Added paginatation to the index view.
+Removed Subscriptions.
+Soon to be replaced with Notifications.

 09/22/2018 - Updated device page and CSS.

 09/21/2018 - I fixed the collector's config file issue.
 I still need to encrypt the db password however it's coming along nicely.
 I also added back graphs.
 They can be accessed currently via the individual device page as links from performance metrics.
 I plan to do more with these as time permits.